Human trafficking in the United States: Health professionals

 The AMA and antislavery advocacy groups ask doctors and health professionals to look out for possible victims of human trafficking as most get to health care services at some time.
 Healthcare services have the chance to rescue them.

+Research shows that trafficking survivors encounter health providers while they are exploited, yet many healthcare professionals fail to identify these patients.Healthcare workers at many medical facilities do not receive proper education about trafficking signs.
+The U.S. Department of Health and Human Services created the SOAR (Stop, Observe, Ask, Respond) training program to educate providers about recognizing potential trafficking cases while helping them respond appropriately.
+Additionally, organizations like HEAL provides toolkits and resources enabling healthcare professionals to acquire appropriate skills for supporting victims.